Version 2.0; April 30, 2018

 - The dissertation/thesis must comply with all UCF graduate studies style requirements.
 Any subsequent revision, no matter when presented, must be accompanied by a list of all changes (including trivial corrections of spelling, etc.) made since the prior official submission to the Dissertation Committee.
 A separate electronic “redline” version of the dissertation is acceptable for this purpose (deletions are indicated by red or strike-through text; green or boxed text indicates insertions; and marginal change bars indicate lines containing changes, to help find small alterations that might otherwise be missed).
 Committees will generally not accept revisions between the defense submission and the defense itself, but may choose to do so in exceptional circumstances.

 - The student is responsible for all scheduling and logistical arrangements for the defense.
 The student must reserve a room for the defense for no less than 3 hours.
 Notices of the public portion of the defense detailing the time, place, and title must be posted through the department 2 weeks, 1 week, and 1 day in advance, through the department manner similar to that for a departmental colloquium which includes e-mails to the department list.
+[Note that these notices should also be sent to the researchers at FSI as well.
+The student should make sure that FSI researchers have received them. –Ed.]

 - The student is responsible for bringing to the defense the “Thesis and Dissertation Approval form” for the Committee’s signature.